Azure/Test-Drive-Azure-Synapse-with-a-1-click-POC/readme-module2.md

       ![timechart2](images/KQLgif5.gif)

-   *f.* It it uses the *"series_decompose_anomalies"* function to identify anomalies in the ride count data.
+   *f.* It it uses the *"series_decompose_anomalies"* function to identify anomalies in the ride count data with a threshold of 0.5.
 Then, it visualizes the anomalies as an anomaly chart titled "Anomalies on NYC taxi rides".
 Anomalies can be seen as red dots on the chart.

      ![anomalieschart](images/KQLgif6.gif)

-   *g.* List Anomalies: Uses the *"series_decompose_anomalies"* function to identify anomalies in the ride count data and extends the table with an *'anomalies'* column.
+   *g.* Uses the *"series_decompose_anomalies"* function to identify anomalies in the ride count data and extends the table with an *'anomalies'* column.
 The *"mv-expand"* function is used to expand the table to separate rows for each ride count and its corresponding anomaly value and pickup datetime.
 The code then filters the table to only include rows where the anomaly value is not equal to zero.
 The table is sorted by pickup datetime and the first 10 rows are selected for further analysis.

       ![anomalieslist](images/KQLgif7.gif)